 By this definition the Third World comprises approximately of the 100 states in Africa, Asia, the Middle East, Latin America and the Caribbean.
 The combined population of over 4 billion accounts for 77% of the world’s total and their territories covers nearly 58% of the world’s land area.

 So, if you can grasp the picture.
-Travel is a privilege for the First World and the few rich individuals of the Third World.
+Free travel visa is a privilege for the First World and the few rich individuals of the Third World only.
 If you haven’t realized it.
-Travel is definitely out of reach for a large percentage of the world’s population.
+It is assumed that travel is definitely out of reach for a large percentage of the world’s population.
+However, that already changed, but the perception never changes with them anyway, so travel destination Asia is definitely a good choice.

 Photo taken July 13 2016, Disneyland, Hong Kong